phile314/mcco-projects/project1/README.txt

 $ make

 Running the programs:
-$ cat <bibtex file> | ./dist/build/PROG/PROG
+$ cat <bibtex file> | ./dist/build/PROG/PROG | .....

 where PROG may be one of "parse-bib", "bib2html", "pp-html"

-All options accept the "--sane" parameter.
+All progams accept the "--sane" parameter.
 When given, show/read is used instead of the cco ATerm parser/printer.
 This is required for unicode support due to what seems to be a bug in the cco library.